-You will need to know; what categories of data you process and if it includes sensitive (e.g. race, religion, health, criminal) data, Where it is stored, who has access to it and why?
+You will need to know; what categories of data you A series of actions or steps taken in order to achieve a particular end.... and if it includes sensitive (e.g. race, religion, health, criminal) data, Where it is stored, who has access to it and why?
 Keeping in mind that no processing can happen without having a lawful basis (you have 6 to choose from) to process the personal information in the first instance.
 You will need to understand the data flow and all potential risk areas within your business.
 This can be achieved by carrying out an Impact Assessment that will also highlight areas where data is retained for longer than required or unlawfully duplicated.

 You cannot risk ignoring a data breach.
 Apart from those fines you’ve heard so much about, 72 hours is not a long time and ensuring you have the correct processes in place is essential.
 At a minimum, all data facing staff should receive relevant training on data protection and breach reporting to ensure they understand what a breach is, the terminology and internal processes.
 Subsequent refresher courses and new joiner training is essential to ensure ongoing staff awareness and your ability to demonstrate compliance.

 Ensure you have a defined process and documentation in place to process Subject Access Requests within the 30 days and at no cost to the data subject.
 It is the data subject’s right, and regardless of the cost to your business, you need to comply.
 Therefore, ensuring you have a predefined process and a record of all your processing activities is essential.

 Under the GDPR the Controller and Processor are both jointly and severally liable, meaning if as the Controller you pass on personal data to a 3rd party processor you need to ensure that the 3rd party processor provides ‘sufficient guarantees’ of compliance and protections of the rights of Data Subjects.